microsoft/TypeScript-Handbook/pages/release notes/TypeScript 2.1.md

 # Use returned values from super calls as 'this'

-In ES2015, constructors which return a value (which is an object) implicitly substitute the value of `this` for any callers of `super()`.
+In ES2015, constructors which return an object implicitly substitute the value of `this` for any callers of `super()`.
 As a result, it is necessary to capture any potential return value of `super()` and replace it with `this`.
 This change enables working with [Custom Elements](https://w3c.github.io/webcomponents/spec/custom/#htmlelement-constructor), which takes advantage of this to initialize browser-allocated elements with user-written constructors.